Microscopy¶

 with torch.no_grad():

-logits = model(images)
+logits = bacterial_model(images)

 pr_masks = logits.sigmoid()